ellis-burgess/top-projects/README.md

-This is a basic game of rock paper scissors, that entirely uses alerts and prompts to play.
+This is a basic game of rock paper scissors.
-The game begins once the page is loaded, and the winner is the first to win five rounds.
+The winner is the first to win 5 rounds.